 Homemade almond butter is a staple in our house.
 I eat it in smoothies or hot oatmeal for breakfast, with apples or celery sticks as a snack, or in desserts, especially Vitamix ice creams.
-If you love chocolate, you should try dipping piece of (dark) chocolate into almond butter.
+If you love chocolate, you should try dipping a piece of (dark) chocolate into almond butter.
 It’s amazing!
-I also use almond butter as a substitute for peanut butter, not only in desserts or PB&J sandwiches, but also in dips, sauces and marinades.
+I also use almond butter as a substitute for peanut butter, not only in desserts or PB&J sandwiches but also in dips, sauces, and marinades.

 If you'd like to switch things up, you can customize any nut butter with add-ins like cinnamon, coconut sugar, cocoa powder, or even chopped almonds (for crunchy almond butter).
 Just make sure you don't add any water-based liquid ingredients, such as maple syrup or honey, as they can cause nut butters to seize.

 How to Store Almond Butter

-- Refrigerating: transfer the almond butter into an airtight container and refrigerate for up to 1 month.
+- Refrigerating: transfer the almond butter into an airtight container and refrigerate it for up to 1 month.
 (The natural oils from the nuts oxidize when exposed to elements like air, light, and heat, which will eventually turn the nut butter rancid if not stored properly.
 Also, roasted nuts turn rancid faster than raw nuts).

-- Freezing: transfer the almond butter into an airtight container and freeze for up to 6 months.
+- Freezing: transfer the almond butter into an airtight container and freeze it for up to 6 months.